Night Sweats

 Additionally, I think people underestimate how close to bed they should avoid these foods and beverages.
 An hour isn’t enough time: I encourage you to avoid these foods at least 2 to 3 hours before bed and ideally you shouldn’t consume either caffeine or alcohol in the evening at all (at least while you’re trying to determine the cause of your sweating at night).

-You will find some foods and beverages that help prevent your night sweat.
-But I’ll leave that for the next section below.
+You will find some foods and beverages that help prevent sweating during the night.
+But I’ll leave that for the section below.

 Natural Treatment for Night Sweats